Chinese numismatic charm: Chinese money trees

 A Chinese money tree from the Han dynasty in the Hong Kong Heritage Cultural Museum.

 Chinese money trees (Traditional Chinese: 搖錢樹; Simplified Chinese: 摇钱树; Pinyin: yáo qián shù), or shengxianshu, ("immortal ascension trees"), are tree-like assemblies of charms, with the leaves made from numismatic charm replicas of cash coins.
-These money trees should not be with coin trees which are a by-product of the manufacture of cash coins, but due to their similarities it is thought by some experts that they may have been related.
-Various legends from China dating to the Three Kingdoms period mention a tree that if shaken would cause coins to fall from its branches.
-Money trees as a charm have been found in Southwest Chinese tombs from the Han dynasty, and are believed to have been placed there to help guide the dead to the afterlife and provide them with monetary support.
-According to one myth, a farmer watered the money tree seed with his sweat and watered its sapling with his blood, after which the mature tree provided eternal wealth; this implies a moral that one can only become wealthy through their own toil.
-Literary sources claim that the origin of the money tree lies with the Chinese word for "copper" (銅, tóng) which is pronounced similar to the word for "the Paulownia tree" (桐, tóng).
-The leaves of the Paulownia become yellow in autumn and take on the appearance of gold or bronze cash coins.
+These money trees should not be confused with coin trees, which are a by-product of the manufacture of cash coins, but, due to their similarities, some experts think they may have been related.
+Various legends from China dating to the Three Kingdoms period mention a tree that, if shaken, would cause coins to fall from its branches.
+Money trees, as charms, have been found in Southwest Chinese tombs from the Han dynasty and are believed to have been placed there to guide the dead to the afterlife and provide them with monetary support.
+According to one myth, a farmer watered the money tree seed with his sweat and watered its sapling with his blood, after which the mature tree provided eternal wealth; this implies a moral that one can only become wealthy through one's own toil.
+Literary sources claim that the origin of the money tree lies with the Chinese word for "copper" (銅, tóng), which is pronounced similarly to the word for "the Paulownia tree" (桐, tóng).
+The leaves of the Paulownia turn yellow in autumn, resembling gold or bronze coins.
 Chen Shou (陳壽) mentions in the Records of the Three Kingdoms that a man named Bing Yuan (邴原) walked upon a string of cash coins while strolling and, unable to discover the owner, hung it in a nearby tree; other passersby noticed this string and began hanging coins in the tree with the assumption that it was a holy tree and made wishes for wealth and luck.
-The earliest money trees, however, date to the Han dynasty in present-day Sichuan and a Taoist religious order named the Way of the Five Pecks of Rice.
-Archeoloigsts uncovered money trees as tall as 1.98 m, decorated with many strings of cash coins, little bronze dogs, bats, Chinese deities, elephants, deer, phoenixes, and dragons, with a bronze frame and a base of pottery.
-Both the inscriptions and calligraphy found on Chinese money trees match those of contemporary Chinese cash coins, which typically featured replicas of Wu Zhu (五銖) coins during the Han dynasty while those from the Three Kingdoms period had inscriptions such as "Liang Zhu" (兩銖).
+The earliest money trees, however, date to the Han dynasty in present-day Sichuan and to a Taoist religious order known as the Way of the Five Pecks of Rice.
+Archaeologists uncovered money trees as tall as 1.98 m, decorated with many strings of cash coins, little bronze dogs, bats, Chinese deities, elephants, deer, phoenixes, and dragons, and mounted on a bronze frame and a pottery base.
+Both the inscriptions and calligraphy found on Chinese money trees match those of contemporary Chinese cash coins, which typically featured replicas of Wu Zhu (五銖) coins during the Han dynasty; those from the Three Kingdoms period had inscriptions such as "Liang Zhu" (兩銖).